ample-sh/ample_geyser_gateway/README.md

 Swap `localhost` for your server's real FQDN—it has to match what the client uses for `--fqdn`.
 Gets you PEM files, ready to go.

-### Real Certs
+### External Certs

-If you've got Let's Encrypt or whatever, drop your PEM cert/key files somewhere and reference them in the proxy config.
+If you've got Let's Encrypt or other external service, copy the relative PEM cert/key files somewhere and reference them in the proxy config.

 ## Building